The Tale of Jemima Puddle-Duck: Plot

 Jemima Puddle-Duck is not allowed to keep the eggs she lays at the farm, so she seeks out a nesting place in the forest.
 A charming gentleman fox talks her into nesting at his house on a mysteriously ample supply of feathers.
 He sends the naive Jemima out to collect traditional herbs for stuffing a duck, saying it is for an omelette.
 The farm collie, Kep, sees through the fox's plan and rescues Jemima.
+However, two fox hounds eat all of the eggs that Jemima laid at the fox's house.
 She eventually hatches four ducklings back at the farm.

 Reception

 Taylor comments that the tale is a cautionary fable warning about going into the unknown.
 The story's ambiguous elements, such as Jemima's nesting in a pile of feathers, and her obediently collecting sage and onion for the fox to use to make the stuffing to eat when he makes a meal of Jemima, offer a lesson in irony.
 The book is almost as popular as the first of Potter's "little books", The Tale of Peter Rabbit.